Transition to High School

-The deadline for submitting an online application for your child for September 2017 has now closed.
-Applications should have been submitted to Manchester School Admissions by 5pm on Monday 31st October 2016.
-Manchester School Admissions will send offers of places to those parents/carers who applied on time on Wednesday 1st March 2017.
+The deadline for submitting an online application for your child for September 2020 has now closed.
+Applications should have been submitted to Manchester School Admissions Manchester School Admissions will send offers of places to those parents/carers who applied on time on Monday 2nd March 2020.

 If you have not submitted an online application for your child for high school, you will need to contact Manchester School Admissions directly by calling 0161 245 7166.
 However, applying late means you have less chance of getting your preferred school and you may not receive an offer of a place at the same time as other parents/carers.

 The application round for Secondary 2021 opens 1 July 2020.
 The closing date for Secondary 2021 school applications is 5pm on Monday 2 November 2020.

 For further information on High School applications for September 2021, please click on the link below: